 If the accused person is found guilty

-If the accused person pleads guilty or is found guilty at court, the judge or magistrate must think about what penalty should be given.
-This is called sentencing the offender.
+If the accused person pleads guilty or is found guilty at court, they will now be called the offender.

-The judge or magistrate must consider a range of factors, including:
+When deciding a sentence, the judge or magistrate must consider a range of factors, including: